 If you’re looking for a city that’s full of culture but also close to nature, Bregenz is the ideal choice.
 And yet many people have never even heard of it – which means you won’t find the overrun with busloads of tourists.
 If all that doesn’t tempt you, here are six more reasons to visit Bregenz…

 Image copyright: Vorarlberg Tourismus

 This is probably the biggest draw in the region.
 The enormous, sea-like Lake Constance sits right in the corner of Austria and is bordered by three different countries.
-Using the ferries that traverse the lake, it’s possible to visit all three in one day, or to pop across to Germany for lunch before returning to Austria for dinner.
+Using the ferries that traverse the lake, it’s possible to visit all three in one day.
+Or you could pop across to Germany for lunch before returning to Austria for dinner.